Thursday, 30 August 2018

 Frank Sinatra Part II

-Frank, who had not been accepted for military service because of a cracked eardrum, (classed as 4F)… was beginning to find his career going downhill in the early post War years.
+Frank, who had not been accepted for military service because of a cracked eardrum, (classed as 4F)… was beginning to find his career going downhill.
 His massive popularity had begun to fade and his fans were getting older.
 His movie career had been very successful but he was usually cast as a “shy afraid of girls” kind of young man” and now he was getting rather too old for this.
 He wanted to do something more substantial than light musicals.

 children, but he was always a womaniser.
 He was idolised by young girls, during the early years of his singing career and he took full advantage of the opportunities.

-But he fell deeply in love with Ava, and she with him, though she was a very independent woman, who took lovers, to please herself.
+But he fell deeply in love with Ava, and she with him, though she was a very independent woman.
 Frank adored her and was willing to leave his wife and children for her.
 His marital difficulties caused many of his fans to turn against him, because he was seen as deserting a devoted wife, and his kids - for a home wrecker.
-He hoped to revive his movie career by getting a serious acting part, and he focused on the upcoming adaptation of “From Here to Eternity” by James Jones.
-He believed that he could play the character Maggio, a young screwed up man from the wrong side of the tracks.
+He hoped to revive his movie career by getting a serious acting part.
+He was eager to play the character Maggio, in the upcoming adaptation of “From Here to Eternity” by James Jones.

 He fought hard to get the part and it is rumoured that he only got a try out for it, because of Ava Gardner's influence in the movie business.
 Yet when he got the role, he showed that he could act.. and won an Academy Award.
 He began to get more solid acting roles.